What is Ray?

 Ray Core is the underlying common code base for the Ray AI libraries.
 Advanced Ray users extend the logic in Ray AI libraries by writing custom methods using lower-level Ray Core primitives.
 See What is Ray Core?.

-All Ray applications deploy as Ray clusters.
+All Ray apps deploy as Ray clusters.
 Anyscale supports deploying Ray clusters using virtual machines or Kubernetes.
 See Define a Ray cluster.

 What is RayTurbo?